Lawyer who revealed names of Salmond accusers on train is suspended

 After initially being suspended for five months, the sanction was reduced to 15 weeks on appeal.

-A document released by the commission said his actions “plainly amount to professional misconduct”.
+A document released by the Faculty of Advocates said his actions “plainly amount to professional misconduct”.

 “Mr Jackson named two complainers in a public place in which other members of the public were present during a discussion about the Salmond trial.